om-kanabar/ScienceFair2025/README.md

 # Science Fair 2025
 ### By Om Kanabar
 This is my project for CPS science fair 2025.
+## LICENSE NOTE
+Please read the license to know what you can and cannot do with this project.
+ALL VIOLATIONS OF THE LICENSE ARE ENFORCEABLE UNDER FEDERAL COPYRIGHT LAW.
 ## Goal of Project
 The goal of the project is to make a lightweight neural network in Python for recognizing handwritten charecters (A-Z, 0-9).
 It will be trained on the EMNIST Mixed dataset.
 ---